-- 2.2.5 Please list any World Heritage properties for which your State Party intends to request the granting of Enhanced Protection. - 2.3.
-UNESCO Programmes - 2.3.1 The table below indicates which of the selected UNESCO programmes your State Party participates in.
+2.2.5 - Please list any World Heritage properties for which your State Party intends to request the granting of Enhanced Protection.
+Ancient Thebes and its Necropolis

+2.3.
+UNESCO Programmes

+2.3.1 - The table below indicates which of the selected UNESCO programmes your State Party participates in.
 Please check and amend as necessary.